 VBeam Laser and Stretch Mark Removal

 The VBeam laser is a pulsed dye laser which utilizes cutting edge laser technology, to deliver a concentrated beam of light energy to the stretch marks.
 It is the best laser to use on these earliest-appearing, red, and violaceous, stretch marks.
 The thermal energy reaches the target areas of redness in the blood vessels and destroys them.
 The VBeam laser is the gold standard for treating these red stretch marks.
 The intense light energy generated by the VBeam, in terms of heat, selectively eliminates the redness in the stretch marks while leaving the surrounding skin unaffected

 There are different settings on the V-Beam laser which Dr. Green will adjust based on your skin type, the location of your stretch marks, and the color of your stretch marks.
-Some stretch marks require higher energy settings to remove them and may require bruising in the treated area with some minimal cosmetic downtime.
+Some stretch marks require higher energy settings to remove them and may lead to bruising in the treated area with some minimal cosmetic downtime.
 The V-beam laser technology is equipped with cryogen, a cooling agent, which minimizes any discomfort.
 For those patients more sensitive, a topical numbing cream can be applied to the treatment area before the pulsed dye laser treatment.

 A single session of VBeam for stretch mark removal treatment typically lasts fifteen to thirty minutes, depending on the size and location of the stretch marks.
 Strict sun avoidance and sunscreen use is required before and after treatment with the pulsed dye laser, as the VBeam laser should not be done on tanned skin.
 Patients should avoid the sun after treatment until the treated area heals.
 In addition, lotions and moisturizers should be used daily after the VBeam treatment.
 In general, there are no side effects associated with VBeam therapy and patients can return to their daily activities immediately following the laser treatment.
 It typically takes 4 to 6 sessions of treatment of stretch marks with the pulsed dye laser to restore new skin cells and produce healthy skin by generating new collagen production.

 Fraxel Laser and Stretch Mark Removal